-DEVELOPMENTAL DAY DIRECTOR I
+DEVELOPMENTAL DAY DIRECTOR II

-Employees in this class plan and direct all operations of a small developmental day center which is serving clients with or at risk for developmental delays, developmental disabilities, or atypical development (emotional/behavioral disorders).
-The centers would normally serve between 15 and 30 clients.
-Employees are responsible for planning and coordinating food service and transportation services, maintaining physical facilities, supplies and equipment, as well as the budget.
-Employees supervise a staff of three to five teachers and aides, which requires ensuring that overall programmatic goals are being met.
-Employees are responsible for coordinating the services of other disciplines such as physical therapy, occupational therapy, psychology, and speech; and ensuring that these services are integrated into the overall program.
-Work requires extensive contacts with parents and other community agencies in order to plan and implement admission criteria and procedures and obtain resources for the clients and the program.
+Employees in this class plan and direct all operations of a medium to large size developmental day center or several small satellite centers which are serving clients with or at risk for developmental delays, developmental disabilities, or atypical development (emotional/behavioral disorders).
+The centers would normally serve between 30 to 60 clients.
+This level differs from the I level in the size and scope of the operation primarily.
+Employees are responsible for planning and coordinating food service and transportation services, maintaining physical facilities, supplies and equipment, as well as the budget for the center or centers.
+Some of the centers may have a contract with the public schools to provide public school services.
+In these situations, employees are responsible for six to 15 teachers and aides which requires ensuring that programmatic goals are met.
+Employees are responsible for coordinating the services of other disciplines such as physical therapy, occupational therapy, psychology, and speech and ensuring that these services are integrated into the overall program.
+Work requires extensive contact with parents and other community agencies in order to plan and implement admission criteria and procedures and obtain resources for clients and the program.